ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Organizational Domain {#organizational-domain}

 The Organizational Domain is typically a domain that was registered with a domain name registrar.
-More formally, it is a Public Suffix Domain plus one label.
+More formally, it is any Public Suffix Domain plus one label.
 The Organizational Domain for the domain in the RFC5322.From domain is determined by applying the algorithm found in (#determining-the-organizational-domain).